Sanam Luang: History

 Following the 13 October 2016 death of King Bhumibol Adulyadej, massive crowds flooded Sanam Luang to pay their respects to the late-king.
 His cremation took place here on 26 October 2017.

 During 2020 Thai protests, the field was a place of a rally on 19–20 September 2020, and the place where the "Second Khana Ratsadon Plaque" was installed.
 The plaque was removed within 24 hours, and protest leaders were charged with damaging a historical site.

+Sanam Luang will served as the one of ceremony venues of 2025 SEA Games along with Rajamangala National Stadium.